moinakg/pcompress/README.md

        '-C' -     Display compression statistics

     Encryption flags:
-       '-e'       Encrypt chunks with AES.
+       '-e'       Encrypt chunks with AES-CTR.
 The password can be prompted from the user or read from a file.
-Whether 128-Bit or 256-Bit keys are used depends on how the pcompress binary was built.
-Default build uses 128-Bit keys.
 Unique keys are generated every time pcompress is run even when giving the same password.
-Of course enough info is stored in the compressed file so that the key used for the file can be re-created given the correct password.
+Of course enough info is stored\
+                  in the compresse file so that the key used for the file can be re-created given the correct password.

                   The Scrypt algorithm from Tarsnap is used (See: http://www.tarsnap.com/scrypt.html) for generating keys from